DrMainIT/pong-arduino/README.md

 ## Project Description

-This project is an implementation of the classic Pong game using Arduino as a Joystick.
+This project is an implementation of the classic Pong game.
+It uses an Arduino as a Joystick.
 It involves setting up the hardware and writing the necessary code to control the game using Arduino components.

 ## Installation